AssTractionHero/cytube/docs/gdrive-script-install.md

 ### AdBlock and Privacy Badger
 Other extensions such as AdBlock and Privacy Badger may also block the necessary trackers for Google Drive media playback on CyTube, even if third-party cookies are not blocked.
 Disabling the AdBlock or Privacy Badger extensions while on the CyTube site should fix this problem.
+CyTube does not show ads or use invasive tracking content, but Google Drive may have issues with it.

 [Return to the top of this page](#google-drive-userscript-installation)
 [Back to the CyTube 3.0 User Guide](index.md)